Bolivian Lawfare: Interim Gov. Targets Opposition Ahead of Election

 Despite the apparent success of his administration, Morales’ tenure elicited a backlash among some white, more affluent Bolivians, who grew resentful that their perceived social and economic status had been diminished.

-In 2013, Añez herself tweeted, “I dream of #Bolivia free of Indigenous satanic rites, the city is not for Indians, they should go back to the mountains or the fields.”
+In 2013, Añez herself tweeted, “I dream of a #Bolivia free of Indigenous satanic rites, the city is not for Indians, they should go back to the mountains or the fields.”

 Upon being sworn in as interim president, Añez paraded a giant bible around the Presidential Palace, while other Morales opponents burned the Wiphala flag during protests calling for his ouster.